published: April 16, 2023 - last updated: February 2, 2024

 What if the founders think the project would be so valuable to society they believe they would deserve a large payday once it has demonstrated its value?

-Or what if the project is too difficult to bootstrap with nothing but community sponsorship, and they need to seek the support of venture capital to get it off the ground?
+Or what if the project is too difficult to bootstrap with nothing but community support, and they need to seek the support of venture capital to get it off the ground?
 Venture capitalists demand outsize returns in exchange for their risk, so a self-sustaining project without any other attached businesses isn't good enough.

 Constitutional buyouts are one possible answer, and are essentially a form of "exit-to-community" (opens new window):